odysszis/cnn_polyp_detection/README.md

 * [CVC-ColonDB](http://www.sciencedirect.com/science/article/pii/S0031320312001185): publicly available [here](http://mv.cvc.uab.es/projects/colon-qa/cvccolondb)

 These datasets should be placed in the relevant `datasets` folder.
 After extracting the depth map from both the training and the test data, using the Shape-from-Shading technique, the depth maps should be placed inside the `datasets/depth` folder.

+## Training
+To train a particular model, run the **solver.py** code in the relevant folder.
+Training invokes the **solver.prototxt** which initializes the model according to the **train.prototxt** file and applies backpropagation using the optimization method described in the solver file.
+The network weights are initialized by pre-trained weights.
+AlexNet and VGG are initialized by the `.caffemodel` files publicly available at [shelhamer/fcn.berkeleyvision.org](https://github.com/shelhamer/fcn.berkeleyvision.org) and the GoogLeNet is initialized by the `.caffemodel` file publicly available at [Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo).
+These weight files are not uploaded into this repository.
+In order to train, please download the `.caffemodel` files and store them in the relevant **RGBD** model folders.
+The fine-tuned weights are stored in the `snapshot` folder.

+## Testing
+To test a particular model, run the **infer.py** code in the relevant folder.
+Testing initializes the architecture described in the **deploy.prototxt** file using the fine-tuned weights in the `snapshot` folder.
+Testing involves feeding all data in the test set and calculating the mean segmentation and detection precision and recall and the mean intersection over union.